no-garlic/lyrical/README.md

  - Add a filter to show only theme, mood, narrative.
  - Generate for just the selected tab
  - Add custom styles for badges, instead of badge-correct, use badge-mood for example.
+ - Use message history for song styles
+ - Convert all prints to logger, use claude to do it, and enable logger categories
+ - Login Required for all pages
+ - Fixed: Gemini Flash 1.5: LLM_SERVICE_NDJSON_PARSE_ERROR: Malformed JSON line: ```ndjson, Error: Expecting value: line 1 column 1 (char 0)

 ## Todo
- - Use message history for song styles
- - Rename song_id to database_id in llmgenerator and messagehistoryservice
- - convert all prints to logger, use claude to do it, and enable logger categories
+ - Previous button should work on song style page as long as saved.
  - Implement Hook page

  - Change order -> Hook -> Structure -> Lyrics -> Export